Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 The radiation

 This method involves exposing the packed materials to radiation for sterilization.
-There are two types of radiations available for sterilization, i.e., non-ionic and ionic radiation.
+There are two types of radiation available for sterilization, i.e., non-ionic and ionic radiation.

-- Non-ionic radiations are safe to the operator of sterilization, and they are like UltraViolet radiation, they can be used even at the door entrances to prevent the entry of live microbes through the air.
+- Non-ionic radiations are safe for sterilization operators, and they are like UltraViolet radiation; they can be used even at door entrances to prevent the entry of live microbes through the air.

 Chemical method of sterilization